Taguatinga, Federal District: History

-By around 1749, near the Córrego Cortado, appeared a small settlement, formed by pioneers and drovers who sought to establish allotments in the Captaincy of Goiás, this was the first landing of the white man in the land of the future city of Taguatinga previously occupied by indigenous macro-Ge linguistic branch, as acroás, the xacriabás, the xavantes, the kayapos, the javaés, etc. However, some of these adventurers settled excited by the possibility of gold and diamonds, near the Cut.
+By around 1749, near the Córrego Cortado, a small settlement appeared, formed by pioneers and drovers who sought to establish allotments in the Captaincy of Goiás.
+This was the first arrival of Europeans in the land of the future city of Taguatinga, previously occupied by indigenous speakers of macro-Jê languages, which includes the Acroá, the Xakriabá, the Xavante, the Kayapo, and the Javaé.
+Some of these settlers were excited by the possibility of gold and diamonds nearby.
 On the banks of the same stream was installed the farmhouse Taguatinga, owned by Gabriel da Cruz Miranda.
 In 1781, the farm Taguatinga was sold to Antonio Couto de Abreu, son of the Bandeirante and Urban Couto e Menezes.

 The consolidation of the city took place much later, almost two centuries after this period, mainly generated by large populations attracted by the construction of Brasília.

 Taguatinga was founded on June 5, 1958, receiving the status of administrative region, according to Law 4545, of December 10, 1964.
 Initially, the city was called "Villa Sarah Kubitschek" but then its name was changed to "Santa Cruz de Taguatinga", leaving only "Taguatinga".
 Often it is called by locals simply of "Taguá".

 A few months after the first residents have moved to Taguatinga, already worked in local schools; hospitals; shops, etc.

 Taguatinga has developed especially in function of commerce and jobs that its population obtained.
 It became an important commercial center in the Federal District and pole of attraction for the population of nearby cities, harboring large shopping centers.
 Taguatinga today is one of the richest regions of the Federal District, today being is considered the economic capital of the Federal District.

 Some cities that were formerly part of the administrative region of Taguatinga are: Ceilândia, Samambaia, Águas Claras and Vicente Pires.

 The patron saint is Our Lady of Perpetual Help, which lithurgic celebration happens at June 27.